laminas/laminas-form/doc/book/zend.form.quick-start.md

 > ## Note
-If you set custom input filter specification either in `getInputSpecification()` or in `getInputFilterSpecification()`, the `Zend\InputFilter\InputInterface` set for that specific field is reset to the default `Zend\InputFilter\Input`.
+If you set custom input filter specification either in `getInputSpecification()` or in `getInputFilterSpecification()`, the `Laminas\InputFilter\InputInterface` set for that specific field is reset to the default `Laminas\InputFilter\Input`.
-Some form elements may need a particular input filter, like `Zend\Form\Element\File`: in this case it's mandatory to specify the `type` key in your custom specification to match the original one (in ex. for the file element it's `Zend\InputFilter\FileInput`).
+Some form elements may need a particular input filter, like `Laminas\Form\Element\File`: in this case it's mandatory to specify the `type` key in your custom specification to match the original one (in ex. for the file element it's `Laminas\InputFilter\FileInput`).

 ## Binding an object

-As noted in the intro, forms in Zend Framework bridge the domain model and the view layer.
+As noted in the intro, forms in Laminas bridge the domain model and the view layer.
 Let's see that in action.

 When you `bind()` an object to the form, the following happens: